 Tip: If applying for a Vietnam Evisa at Vietnam-visaonline, use my promocode for a 10% discount: IAMNOTHOME

-All information is researched by the blog admin for his personal trips.
+All information is researched by the blog admin for his personal trips and is updated to the best of his time/capacity.
+Yet, don’t be an idiot.
+Use your common sense and also double-check with dear google.
 To report any discrepancy, post a comment or contact me here.